Back to Blog Islamic Guidance

 Wali in the Digital Age

-Haya has built wali involvement directly into the platform.
+Qaboolify has built wali involvement directly into the platform.
 A woman can invite her guardian to her account, where he can review profiles she is considering and be present in conversations — just as he would be during a traditional introduction.

 This is not about surveillance.
 It is about honouring a structure that has protected Muslim families for centuries.